 The University of New Brunswick, Fredericton is one of the top comprehensive universities of Canada.
 The Faculty of Computer Science is the first faculty of computer science in Canada and a leader in Atlantic Canada since 1968 with the oldest and most successful COOP program in Atlantic Canada.

 This research project will develop efficient database query execution engine using compiler and runtime techniques.
 The researcher will explore high performance SQL query processing approaches using cutting-edge query compilation techniques.
 Therefore, good knowledge in database internals and compiler design is desired.
-Familiarity with distributed Big Data frameworks like Hadoop and Spark is beneficial.
-This is a fully funded (i.e. full scholarship) PhD position.
+Systems programming skills, including programming in C/C++ in a Linux environment is required.
+Familiarity with LLVM Compiler infrastructure and Linux systems programming is quite beneficial.

 A solid background in Computer Science (or Computer Engineering), including a thesis-based research Master’s level degree from a reputed university with excellent grades, is required.
-Strong programming skills in C/C++ and Java are expected.
-Solid understanding of database system internals, compiler design, parallel programming, and Linux systems programming are advantageous.
-Familiarity with relational databases like PostgreSQL, MySQL, and data science/machine learning libraries is appreciated.
+Exceptional students with a non-traditional background having the required technical skills may be given consideration.
+Previous industrial/work experience in database systems internals will be considered an asset.

 Please contact with your CV, and Bachelor’s and Master’s degree transcripts; Email to [Email Address Removed]